Five largest refugee camps in the world and how people live there

 Located in Kenya’s Garissa County, almost 725 km away from the Kakuma refugee camp, the Dadaab refugee complex is composed of three smaller camps – Hagadera, Dagahaley, and Ifo.

-The latest data shows that the complex houses over 230,000 refugees, mostly Somalis, some of whom fled the country as a result of the conflict in 1991, while others have sought shelter due to the catastrophic drought and hunger that occurred 20 years later.
+Most of these refugees fled Somalia as a result of the civil conflict in 1991, while others sought shelter due to the catastrophic drought and hunger that occurred in that country 20 years later.

 People can benefit from a range of facilities, including latrines, boreholes, tap stands, educational, medical, recreational, and security facilities, as well as markets and financial organizations.
 However, with more people being introduced to the already crowded camps, access to essential facilities will consequently continue to be limited.